Hellothereyoko/Hellothereyoko/README.md

 [![header](https://assets-sports-gcp.thescore.com/basketball/team/1564/small_logo.png)](https://inside.ewu.edu/)

-##   $${\color{red}📖 EWU \space Projects🖊}$$
+###   $${\color{red}📖 EWU \space Projects🖊}$$

-### Most of my repos are projects for university or are some of my endeavors.
-Good work is comin'!
+## Most of my repos are projects for university or are some of my endeavors.
+More of my work is comin' !

-<p>My GitHub primarily reflects my experimentation with new technologies, hobby projects, and learning endeavors.
+<p> My GitHub primarily reflects my experimentation with new technology, hobby projects, and learning endeavors.
 Please view it as my dedication to research & learning 🧪 rather than a testament of my professional abilities 🦸.</p>

 </div>